lyndongeo/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Task 8; script that writes into another file
 Script that duplicates the last line of the file script that deletes all the regular files
+Task 11; script that counts the number of directories and sub-directories in the current directory